-One parent can ask for a change (modification) in custody or visitation or if both parents agree on the change, they can request the change together.
+One parent can ask for a change (modification) in custody or parenting time or if both parents agree on the change, they can request the change together.
 The modification forms are usually filed with the Probate and Family Court where the judgment/order was originally issued.

 Changing a Judgment on Custody

-If only one person is seeking a change to a Judgment on custody or visitation, this form must be filed:
+If only one person is seeking a change to a Judgment on custody or parenting time, this form must be filed:

 The person filing the Complaint is the Plaintiff and the other party is the Defendant regardless of who was the Plaintiff or Defendant in the original court proceeding.
 You must state the circumstances that have changed in the complaint.